Steve Howe (baseball)

 Steven Roy Howe (March 10, 1958 – April 28, 2006) was an American professional baseball relief pitcher.
 He played 12 seasons in Major League Baseball (MLB) for the Los Angeles Dodgers, Minnesota Twins, Texas Rangers and New York Yankees, spanning 1980 to 1996.
 His baseball career ended in 1997 after a stint with the Sioux Falls Canaries of the independent Northern League.

 A hard-throwing left-hander, Howe was the Rookie of the Year in 1980, saved the clinching game of the 1981 World Series, and was an All-Star in 1982.
 However, his career was derailed by problems with alcohol and cocaine abuse.
-He was suspended seven times by Major League Baseball for drug-policy violations, and in 1992 he received a lifetime ban from baseball that he was able to overturn with an appeal.
+He was suspended seven times by MLB for drug-policy violations, and in 1992 he received a lifetime ban from baseball that he was able to overturn with an appeal.
 After each disciplinary action, he returned to show flashes of his former brilliance.
 He died in a single-vehicle accident in 2006, after which an autopsy identified the presence of methamphetamine in his system.

 Baseball career

-Born in Pontiac, Michigan, Howe played college baseball at the University of Michigan in Ann Arbor and was a two-time All-Big Ten selection.
+Born in Pontiac, Michigan, Howe played for Clarkston High School then went on to play college baseball at the University of Michigan in Ann Arbor.
+He was a two-time All-Big Ten selection.

 He made his major league debut at the age of 22 in 1980 and was the National League Rookie of the Year that year, the second in a string of four Dodger rookies of the year (Rick Sutcliffe, Fernando Valenzuela, and Steve Sax).
 He saved 17 games during his ROY season, establishing a new rookie record.
 In the following strike-shortened season, Howe helped the Dodgers win the World Series over the New York Yankees.